 More than 1 in 10 of our residents are living with a mental health condition, including severe mental illness and depression.

-Half of those with lifetime mental health problems first experience symptoms by the age of 14 and three-quarters before their mid-20s.

-Life expectancy of people with a serious mental illness is 15-20 years shorter than for those without.
+Half of those with lifetime mental health problems first experience symptoms by the age of 14 and three-quarters before their mid-20s with a serious mental illness is 15-20 years shorter than for those without.